-- Writing skills (onsite and application essays) - Observation experiences with a Registered Occupational Therapist (OTR) in at least three (3) different practice settings that cover the human lifespan for a minimum of 40 total hours - Letters of Reference (3) one from an occupational therapist, one academic, and one professional (e.g., supervisor) - NO family members or friends of family - Professional behaviors - Service/leadership activities - Interview
+- Writing skills (onsite and application essays) - Observation experiences with a Registered Occupational Therapist (OTR) in at least three (3) different practice settings that cover the human lifespan for a minimum of 40 total hours - Letters of Reference (3) -at least one from an academic professional who can speak to graduate academic potential and a work supervisor; third reference may be from another academic professional or work supervisor.
+If able to attain a reference from an occupational therapist (OTR), this is acceptable as the third reference.
+Absolutely NO family members or friends of family - CASPer® test results - Interview

 IMPORTANT NOTE - All applicants must undergo a criminal background check before being admitted to the program.
-Additionally, all students in the program who are preparing to enter fieldwork will need to undergo a new criminal background check before being cleared to begin those experiences.
+Additionally, all students in the program who are preparing to enter fieldwork will need to undergo an updated criminal background check before being cleared to begin those experiences.